tankucc1no/NIP_CA2_onemax/README.md

 # NIP_CA2_onemax
+This is a teamwork.

+# latest update
 Function "population_fitness", "weakest_tournament", "roulette_wheel_replacement", "limited_crossover" were added.
-Population size and chromosome length were set as global variable. roulette_wheel_replacement needs to be reqair.
+Population size and chromosome length were set as global variable.
+roulette_wheel_replacement needs to be reqair.